dotbitHQ/dotbithq.github.io/terminology.md

 > See [.bit Alias](./technical-details/alias.md) for more details.

-##### .bit SubDID (SubDID)
+##### .bit Second-Level DID
-Each main account can distribute its own SubDID, similar in form to `child.parent.bit`.
-SubDID can be used in any community to enhance community cohesion.
+Each main account can distribute its own Second-Level DID, similar in form to `child.parent.bit`.
+Second-Level DID can be used in any community to enhance community cohesion.

-> See [.bit SubDID](./technical-details/subdid.md) for more details.
+> See [.bit Second-Level DID](./technical-details/subdid.md) for more details.

 ### Register .bit
 ##### Register